vaamonde/ubuntu-2204/06-security/04-powerdns.md

 #nome do usuário existente no sistema para adicionar no Grupo desejado.
 sudo usermod -a -G pdns $USER

-#verificando informações do grupo PDNS do PowerDNS
+#verificando as informações do grupo PDNS do PowerDNS
 #opção do comando getent: group (the database system group)
 sudo getent group pdns
 ```